 A trial court is granted great latitude in disposing of violations of probation.
-It can simply dismiss the violation, revoke and terminate the probation, modify the probation, reinstate the probation, and sentence the probation to jail or prison up to the statutory maximum for the offense.
+It can simply dismiss the violation, revoke and terminate the probation, modify the probation, reinstate the probation, and sentence the probationer to jail or prison up to the statutory maximum for the offense.
 As such, your attorney must be prepared to present substantial mitigation evidence so that you may achieve the best result possible in your case!

 For example, a probationer on probation for dealing in stolen property, a second-degree felony punishable by up to 15 years in prison, faces up to 15 years in prison if the court finds a violation of that probation.
 Of course, the probationer would receive credit for any time previously served in jail and/or prison.

 Finally, as the above illustrates, it is vitally important to hire an attorney well-versed in the criminal law arena.
 Adam L. Bantner, II is one such attorney.
 Call him today at 813.416.7965 to discuss your case.